 About the event

 ras for the Cause began in 2009 when local businesswoman Janeen Cunningham dreamed of creating a breast cancer awareness event where every penny raised was put to work in our community.
 She had heardtales of a display of elaborately decorated bras, which served as a vision for the event.
 Janeen put a unique twist on the event, asking people to pay to vote for their favorite bras.
-Since then, Bras for the Cause has raised around $300,000 for the Hunt Regional Healthcare Foundation!
+Since then, Bras for the Cause has raised over $1,000,000 for the Hunt Regional Healthcare Foundation!

 More than 150 bras are entered each year, created by women and men, old and young, individuals and businesses.
 Each entry is a unique masterpiece.
 Clever titles and creative materials are the hallmarks of the display, driving hundreds of people to flock to Downtown Greenville each October to see the display and cast their vote.
 Awards are presented to the top money-raising bras and also to category winners selected by a panel of judges.
 The top corporate sponsor is also recognized.